dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 branch that is specific for development environment (We need to Validate each step in the Jenkinsfile but we won't be doing this in the production master branch)
 - Merge the Jenkins_development branch into the master (production)
+- At this point the BRANCH_NAME env variable added to Jenkinsfile accomplishes two objectives: first we can run the terraform apply and plan and destroy based upon the BRANCH_NAME for proper deployment and cleanup of proper CIDR block, and any other tfvars variables specific to branch.
+Next, we can use the "when" beforeInput true logic in the Apply validate and the Ansible validate so that only development branch will do an Apply and Ansible validate.
+Destroy validate will be performed for both development and master branches.
+- Add Aborted logic to Post in Jenkinsfile.
+- JQ:  use JQ to glean the aws_instance ids that are deployed via the terraform job.
+We can use this info to narrow down the ec2 wait between the Apply and Ansible stages: Wait only for the instances that have been deployed on the job and not all of the instances in the entire aws region.
+- JQ:  use the jenkins pipeline script generator to make this: terraform show -json | jq -r '.values'.'root_module'.'resources[] | select(.type == "aws_instance").values.id'
+compatible with Jenkinsfile syntax.
+- JQ:  the full script that needs to be converted is: aws ec2 wait instance-status-ok --instance-ids $(terraform show -json | jq -r '.values'.'root_module'.'resources[] | select(.type == "aws_instance").values.id') --region us-west-1